pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/d_create-tri-surface.rst.txt

     surf.plot(cpos="xy", show_edges=True)

 ..
-GENERATED FROM PYTHON SOURCE LINES 80-82
+GENERATED FROM PYTHON SOURCE LINES 82-84

 Note that some of the outer edges are unconstrained and the triangulation added unwanted triangles.
 We can mitigate that with the ``alpha`` parameter.

 ..
-GENERATED FROM PYTHON SOURCE LINES 82-84
+GENERATED FROM PYTHON SOURCE LINES 84-86

 .. code-block:: default